khunpanya/SqlPlace/README.md

 - Help you parameterize query with less code.
 Also free you from parameter ordering hassles.
 - Help you compose complex query using statement template.
 - Help you dynamically generate query from data list.
 - Does not help you switch among SQL dialects.
-(Yet!)
+Yet!.
+(See this feature in experiment [here](https://github.com/khunpanya/SqlPlace/blob/feature-dialect/README.md#sql-dialect-experimental-feature))
 - Good for making SQL for dynamic CRUD, WHERE-IN clause, nested query, MERGE query, PIVOT query, etc.

 ---